OlekRia/convention-card/winterthur/bidding-system/defensive (overcall)/1-suit-overcall.md

 Everything quite classic:

-    1 minor - 2 minor = 55 in Majors
+    1 minor - 2 same minor = 55 in Majors
-    1 major - 2 major = 55 other major and minor
+    1 major - 2 same major = 55 other major and minor
     1 major - 2nt          = 55 in minors

 Answer in minimax manner